VA Loan Down Payment Requirements

 There’s another financial benefit of taking out a VA loan: You won’t have to pay for private mortgage insurance (PMI).
 This is insurance that protects your lender in case you stop making payments on your loan.
 This fee varies, but it can cost 0.1% – 2% of your loan amount each year until you build up enough equity in your home to remove this charge.
 With a VA loan you’ll never have to pay for this insurance.

-Why VA Loans Don’t Require A Down Payment
+Why VA Loans Require No Down Payment

-There’s a reason why VA loans don’t require down payments: The federal government insures a portion of every VA loan that private lenders close.
+There’s a reason why VA loans don’t require down payments.
+The federal government insures a portion of every VA loan that private lenders close.
 If you don’t make your payments, the government pays your lender back for at least a portion of its loss.

 This is a type of safety net that offers the lenders who originate VA loans financial protection.
 With a conventional mortgage loan, one not insured by a government agency, this safety net disappears.

 That’s why lenders typically require that borrowers come up with a down payment when they apply for conventional loans.
-If they walk away from their payments, borrowers have at least paid their lenders the money they had to put up as a down payment.

 Why Should You Make A Down Payment For Your VA Loan When It Isn’t Required?